 Stanmore Hill is one of the highest points of London, rising sharply from the old village to a height of 152 metres or 499 feet high, which then continues in a northerly direction and crosses the Middlesex - Hertfordshire border

-On the 23rd December 1888 William Morris described the countryside around Stanmore Hill as ” pretty after a fashion, very well wooded, up and down and much beset with gentleman’s houses”.
+On the 23rd December 1888 the British textile designer William Morris, described the countryside around Stanmore Hill as ” pretty after a fashion, very well wooded, up and down and much beset with gentleman’s houses”.